-The TBA Book Group launched another season of great reading in September.
+The TBA Book Group will launch another season of great reading in the fall of 2023.
 Each discussion was facilitated by a different Beth Am member who will guide participants through friendly, informal conversations about each book.
 We hope to see you at a Beth Am Book Group meeting!

 Book List for 2023 -24 Meetings Take Place Second Tuesdays of The Month

 Oct 10: Secret Chord by Geraldine Brooks – Novel about the life of King David HYBRID

 Nov 14 Memento Park by Mark – Story of stolen art, family, faith and Jewish history.
 ZOOM